the-platapus/Lossless-Audio-Stream-Server/README.md

 npm start
 ```
 # Known Bugs
-- Slight audio artifacts on pre-2011 Apple Devices due to pushing the damn thing to its limits.
+- Slight audio artifacts on pre-2011 Apple Devices due to pushing those damn things to their limits.
 - FFmpeg audio config flags other than Input Source not working.
 <br><br>
 Developed with ❤️ for old and iconic Media Players of the golden age.